-Staff and parents/carers will work together to support pupils identified as having additional needs.

-Parent/carers will be involved at all stages of the education planning process.
+- Staff and parents/carers will work together to support pupils identified as having additional needs. - Parent/carers will be involved at all stages of the education planning process.
 An appointment will be made by the class teacher to meet all parent/carers whose children are being recorded as having additional needs.
 The SENDCo will attend this meeting if the school or the parent thinks this is appropriate.
 Clear outcomes will be set and a discussion about the activities and support that will help achieve them.
 The responsibilities of the parent, the pupil and the school will be identified.
-It will be an opportunity for the parent to share their concerns and, together with the teacher, agree their aspirations for the pupil.

-At review meetings with parents/carers, we will discuss the child's strengths as well as weaknesses.
+It will be an opportunity for the parent to share their concerns and together with the teacher, agree their aspirations for the pupil. - At regular review meetings with parents/carers, we will discuss the child's strengths as well as weaknesses.
 The views of our pupils are also very important to us in these discussions, whether the pupil is involved in all or part of the meeting or whether we have gathered their views as part of the preparation for the meeting.
-Where we make suggestions as to how parents/carers can help at home, these are specific and achievable so that all parents/carers go away from the meeting clear about the action to be taken and the way in which outcomes will be monitored and reviewed.

-Children with an EHCP will have their targets recorded on an Individual learning Plan (ILP).
-The plan will include targets to work towards at home and parents/carers will be involved in giving their views on how well the child has progressed towards them as well as contributing their suggestions for new targets.
-All ILPs and reviews will be copied and sent to parents/carers after meetings.

-Ideas and materials for supporting learning at home will be discussed with parent/carers and distributed on request.

-Regular curriculum workshops are offered for all parents/carers to attend.
+Where we make suggestions as to how parents/carers can help at home, these are specific and achievable so that all parents/carers go away from the meeting clear about the action to be taken and the way in which outcomes will be monitored and reviewed. - A record of the outcomes, action and support agreed through the discussion will be kept and shared with all the appropriate school staff.
+This record will be given to the pupil's parents.
+The school's management information system (SIMS) will be updated as appropriate. - Individual Education Plan (IEP) targets will include targets to work towards at home and parents/carers will be involved in giving their views on how well the child has progressed towards them as well as contributing their suggestions for new targets.
+All IEPs and reviews will be copied and sent to parents/carers after meetings. - Ideas and materials for supporting learning at home will be discussed with parent/carers and distributed on request. - Regular curriculum workshops are offered for parents/carers to attend.

-Parents/carers' consultations provide termly opportunities to discuss concerns and progress.
-Parents/carers are able to make other appointments on request.

-When a child starts at the school we ask the parents/carers about their access needs and then send notes/newsletters home in the required format e.g. large print etc.

-Regular communication between school and home will ensure that concerns are promptly acted on.
+- Parents/carers' evenings provide regular opportunities to discuss concerns and progress.
+Parents/carers are able to make other appointments on request. - When a child starts at the school we ask the parents/carers about their access needs and then send notes/newsletters home in the required format e.g. large print etc. - Regular communication between school and home will ensure that concerns are promptly acted on.
 Where this has not happened however, parents/carers are able to raise any concerns about communication by contacting the Headteacher.